sourcegraph/learn/posts/how-to-user-test-software-projects-usability-tests.md

 ## Conclusion

 This tutorial outlined the main steps for creating and implementing an in-person usability test, along with key criteria and points of consideration to help you generate a test that works for your unique product and your project objectives.
-While the tools and programs used by user experience designers may change, a basic usability test is a rewarding practice to use so that your application is made with your target user’s needs in mind.
+While the tools and programs used by user experience designers may change, a usability test is a rewarding practice that ensures your application is made with your target user’s needs in mind.